official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 247 Letter Bowen to Baker, 13 May 2004, ‘Iraq: Security’.

-97

-Executive Summary712.
-In September 2004, Gen Walker received a well‑argued piece of advice from Lt Gen McColl which made clear that the conditions on which decisions on drawdown were to be based were unlikely to be met in the near future.
+712. In September 2004, Gen Walker received a well‑argued piece of advice from Lt Gen McColl which made clear that the conditions on which decisions on drawdown were to be based were unlikely to be met in the near future.
 Despite the warnings in Lt Gen McColl’s paper and his advice that “the time is right for the consideration of the